Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/01_platform_creation_streaming_ip/README.md

 typedef ap_axis<15, 0, 0, 0> pkt;
 ```

 3. In this design, the data from the DDS IP is not processed.
-It is just passed to the DDR.
-To do that, add a function, similar to the following:
+It is only passed on to the DDR.
+To do that, add a function similar to the following:

 ```
 static void dss_process( int *wave, hls::stream<pkt> &s_in) {